jakartaee/data/README.md

 # Jakarta data

-Jakarta Data is an API to allow easy data access technologies.
-Thus, a Java developer can split the persistence and the model with several features, such as a Repository interface with the method by query, where the framework will implement it.
+Jakarta Data provides an API that makes data access easy.
+A Java developer can split the persistence from the model with several features, such as the ability to compose custom query methods on a Repository interface where the framework will implement it.